mariadb-corporation/MaxScale/Documentation/Routers/Avrorouter.md

 If you need to start from a binlog file other than 1, you need to set the value of this option to the correct index.
 The avrorouter will always start from the beginning of the binary log file.

-**Note**: MaxScale version 2.2 introduces MariaDB GTID support in Binlog Server: currently, if used with Avrorouter, the option `mariadb10_master_gtid` must be set to off in the Binlog Server configuration in order to correclty read the binlog files.

 ##### Example configuration